-The kettlebell swing is a complicated exercise, and to do it well requires many steps, many reps and much coaching.
+Kettlebell swing form can be hard to nail, and to do it well requires many steps, many reps and much coaching.
 Well…usually.

 This set of secret, simple, somewhat naughty cues can instantly morph a sad, squatty-looking swing — you know the one I’m talking about — into a much more skillful one.
 The cues involve Reese Witherspoon.

-But first, let’s talk about what’s probably going wrong, and what should be going right.
+But first, let’s talk about what’s probably going wrong and how to do a kettlebell swing (the right way).

 - does a squat instead of a hip hinge.